The Masquerade Ball.

 Fast forward slightly to Spring 2016.
 The epiphany for the dress style and how the ladies would look came unexpectedly on a rare night of watching TV.
 The series Versailles was on; the flamboyant and sumptuous style of the dresses worn by the 16th Century French courtiers reminded me of the blowsy blooms I had photographed the previous summer.
 That was it – the dresses were to be styled as ballgowns and the ladies would be Royalty and courtiers going to a masked ball.
 Hence the title of the Masquerade Ball which in turn became La Boule de Fleur Mascarade.

 Cruising for backgrounds.

-Now it’s OK for these ladies to be going to a masquerade ball but locating backgrounds to suit the theme would be a challenge – or so I thought.
+Now it’s OK for these ladies to be going to a masked ball but locating backgrounds to suit the theme would be a challenge – or so I thought.
 That summer we were fortunate to go on a Baltic cruise.
 A couple of days in Copenhagen prior to the start of the trip included a visit to the beautiful Christiansborg Palace, a palace that was built.
 The rooms were stunning in both grandeur and opulence.
 And BOOM the backgrounds for my project were right in front of me.
 Visits to Catherine Palace and Peterhof Palace in St Petersburg on the same trip, both built to rival Versailles, added to the collection and I was a happy camper.
-A few visits to some of the local stately homes and castles completed the scenes I was looking for.
+A few visits to some of the local stately homes and castles completed the Masquerade Ball scenes I was looking for.
 Although, I still want to go to Versailles to see the real thing.